kirankom/Location-Search/README.md

 - Parse the JSON file into latitude, longitude, and timestamp
   - Need to come up with a user ID for each user, or will that be given?
-- Store the output in a database - Which one???
+- Store the output in a MySQL Database
-- 4 columns: userID, first timestamp, byte[] timestamps, lat/long encoded String
+- 4 columns: userID, first timestamp, byte[] timestamps, byte[] lat/long

 # Data Generation